Catch A Lift: Utah’s Lift-Served Mountain Biking

 The Scene

-A mellow and serene place in the summer months, Solitude Mountain Resort offers more than 25+ miles of singletrack for your enjoyment.
-You can pedal uphill at Solitude any day of the week to enjoy cross country mountain biking or take advantage of their expanded hours for the bike park and lift haul.
-Solitude has been working hard to tackle a number of upgrades for mountain bikers.
-Bike carriers have been added to the Link chairlift and existing trails have been improved and enhanced for the ultimate mountain biking experience.
-Berms have been rebuilt, holes have been filled and the trails have been smoothed over for better riding.
+In the summer months, Solitude Mountain Resort offers more than 25+ miles of singletrack for your enjoyment.
+You can pedal uphill at Solitude any day of the week to enjoy cross country mountain biking or take advantage of expanded hours for the bike park and lift haul.
+Solitude has been working hard to tackle a number of upgrades for mountain bikers and continues its mission to build more awesome downhill flow trails.

 Lift-Served Chairlifts